 General Counsel and General Authority Seventy at The Church of Jesus Christ of Latter-day Saints

-Elder Alexander Dushku serves as General Counsel and General Authority Seventy for The Church of Jesus Christ of Latter-day Saints, providing legal guidance and spiritual leadership.
+Elder Alexander Dushku is the General Counsel and a General Authority Seventy for The Church of Jesus Christ of Latter-day Saints, providing legal counsel and spiritual leadership.

 Gene Schaerr